SakshiSalot/EcoSphere-Coordinated_AI_Interview_Panel/README.md

 ## Role-play, and why the model does not launch it

-Same disease, same cure. `launch_scenario` was a tool a persona *may* call, and across every live interview it was called exactly zero times.
+The same principle as contradiction detection.
+A tool a persona *may* call is a request, not a mechanism — a small model conducting an interview will not also volunteer an unrequested tool call, so role-play cannot depend on one.

 So the conductor launches it.
 Each scenario declares cue words; a heuristic spots them in the candidate's own answer, the conductor hands the floor to the